typhoon1zero2/Full-Stack-React-To-Do-list/README.md

 # Full-Stack-React-To-Do-list

+### Learning Objectives
+- React State
+- Controlling Input in React
+- Rendering Data with React
+### Prerequisites
+- React State
+- React Props
+- Capturing Input

+## Requirements
+- When the page loads, your app should render a list of items from an array of data.
+- If the item is not completed, render the item on the page.
+- Your app should have an input that allows the user to enter a new item to the to do list.
+- When the user submits the form (presses enter) the value in the input should be added as an item on your to do list.

 # Frontend

 `The way this Todo List app works is pretty simple.
 Type in a task or item or whatever you want into the input field and press Add (+) .
 Once you've submitted your item, you will see it appear as an entry.
 You can keep adding item to add additional entries and move the arrow <- ->:`